-Each R DN in Diabetes Care: С Р E • nutrition diagnosis(es)-priority lifestyle and physical activity • medication plan 7.4.7 Applies person-first language when communicating the nutrition Х ,, intervention/plan to an individual and/or caregiver and interprofessional team in all settings 7.4.8 Collaborates with the interprofessional team to develop care and service Х protocol at 4 critical times: • diagnosis • annually or more often if metabolic outcomes are not met • when complicating condition(s) develop • transition in life occurs (eg, using new technology, lifecycle stage, medication changes) 7.4.9 Determines the need for initiation and/or adjustment of pharmacotherapy X using established protocol considering: • nutrition • physical activity • growth and development • medications blood glucose and/or CGM data diabetes progression comorbidities 7.4.10 Consults on and/or manages enteral/parenteral nutrition and specialized X ,,,,,, nutrition support therapy, including formula selection and adjustment based on individual's laboratory results using approved protocols 7.4.11 Educates individuals on decision-making skills to manage glucose, with X considerations of cultural and psychosocial factors, and in various dynamic situations, (eg, trauma, acute diabetes-related complications, stress, and life- stage transitions) 7.4.12 Provides education and training to individuals/caregivers on diabetes-related Х technologies (eg, glucose meter, CGMs, insulin pumps) 7.4.13 Collaborates with interprofessional team in developing infrastructure (eg, X electronic health record system) for facilitating referrals at 4 critical times: • diagnosis • annually or more often if metabolic outcomes are not met • when complicating condition(s) develops • transition in life occurs (eg, using new technology, lifecycle stage, medication changes) 7.4.14 Directs person-centered interventions and education using shared decision X making, clinical judgement/experience, evidence-based practice and current body of advanced knowledge regarding the individuals and/or populations being served (eg, culture, psychosocial, belief structure, and practices) 7.5 Imp lements nutrition monitoring and evaluation 7.5.1 Assesses individual's/caregiver's ability to follow the nutrition X intervention/plan of care by:
+Each RI N in Diabetes Care: С P Ε nutrition diagnosis(es)-priority • lifestyle and physical activity medication plan 7.4.7 Applies person-first language when communicating the nutrition Х intervention/plan to an individual and/or caregiver and interprofessional team in all settings 7.4.8 Collaborates with the interprofessional team to develop care and service X protocol at 4 critical times: • diagnosis annually or more often if metabolic outcomes are not met when complicating condition(s) develop • transition in life occurs (eg, using new technology, lifecycle stage, medication changes) 7.4.9 Determines the need for initiation and/or adjustment of pharmacotherapy X using established protocol considering: • nutrition • physical activity • growth and development • medications blood glucose and/or CGM data diabetes progression comorbidities 7.4.10 Consults on and/or manages enteral/parenteral nutrition and specialized X nutrition support therapy, including formula selection and adjustment based on individual's laboratory results using approved protocols 7.4.11 Educates individuals on decision-making skills to manage glucose, with X considerations of cultural and psychosocial factors, and in various dynamic situations, (eg, trauma, acute diabetes-related complications, stress, and life- 7 4 1 2 stage transitions) V 1.4.12 Provides education and training to individuals/caregivers on diabetes-related X 7 4 1 2 Callaborates with intermedicational team in developing infrastructure (az v 7.4.15 conadorates with interprofessional team in developing infrastructure (eg, Λ electronic hearth record system) for facilitating referrars at 4 critical times. ulagilosis annually or more often if matchelia outcomes are not mat • annuary of more often if metabolic outcomes are not met when complicating condition(s) develops transition in life ecours (eq. using new technology, lifesuele steep • transition in the occurs (eg, using new technology, mecycle stage, 7 4 1 4 Directs person contered interventions and education using shared decision v /.4.14 making clinical judgement/experience, evidence based practice and current hody of advanced knowledge regarding the individuals and/or populations being served (e.g. culture, psychosocial, belief structure, and practices) 7.5 Implements nutrition monitoring and evaluation A second in dividual's (second in a shiliter to follow the metaltic re- v /.3.1 Assesses individual s/caregiver's ability to follow the nutrition intervention/plan of care by: